domRiddle/ASF/Performance.md

 ### What is the best way to find out if your account is restricted?

-Make sure you have some games to farm, preferably 5+, and run ASF with `HoursUntilCardDrops` of `0`.
+Make sure you have some games with **no playtime recorded** to farm, preferably 5+, and run ASF with `HoursUntilCardDrops` of `0`.
 It would be a good idea if you didn't play anything during farming period for more accurate results (best to run ASF during the night).
 Let ASF farm those 5 games, and after that check out the log for results.

 ASF clearly states when a card for given game was dropped.
 You're interested in fastest card drop achieved by ASF.
 For example, if your account is unrestricted then a first card drop should happen after around 30 minutes since you started farming.
 If you notice **at least one** game that did drop card in those initial 30 minutes, then this is an indicator that your account is **not** restricted and should use `HoursUntilCardDrops` of `0`.